 I will be implementing and testing the integration with ADFS SS0 and Pass-Through Authentication.

 – Federation with single sign-on (SSO) ADFS: This option provides SSO capabilities + MFA option and does not store the password hash in the cloud.

 – Pass-Through Authentication: This option provides SSO abilities as well but does not have the option to use the MFA and does not store password hash in the cloud.

 The Microsoft Hybrid Identity with Azure AD: Microsoft’s identity solutions extend both on-premises and cloud-based capabilities.
 These solutions create a common user identity for authentication and authorization to all resources, regardless of location.
 This is referred to as a hybrid identity.

 Lastly, we also have the Azure AD Password Hash Synchronisation.
 This is really not recommended as the credentials are saved in the cloud.
-Here, the authentication happens in the cloud.
+Here is authentication happens in the cloud.

 I hope you found this blog post helpful.
 If you have any questions, please let me know in the comment session.